island255/binary2source-matching-under-function-inlining/README.md

 2. run 0.preprocessing/Source_FCG_extraction/run_understand_to_extract_fcgs.py to extract FCG for source projects.
 Paths of Understand and source projects should also be changed.
 An example of source FCG can refer to 0.preprocessing/Source_FCG_extraction/FCG/a2ps-4.14_fcg.json.

-3. run 1.inlining_ground_truth_labelining/summarize_binary2source_function_mappings.py to summary the binary2source function-level mapping of the dataset.
+3. run 1.inlining_ground_truth_labelining/summarize_binary2source_function_mappings.py to summarize the binary2source function-level mapping of the dataset.
 Before running this script, please refer to https://github.com/island255/TOSEM2022 to construct the binary2source function-level mapping of the dataset.

 4. run 1.inlining_ground_truth_labelining/extract_mapped_call_site.py to identify the inlined call sites and the normal call sites.